 - Incentives should be linked to a child’s sincere efforts to better their situation.

 Drugs have never been considered a “safe” thing to do.
 But in today’s day and age of high-powered designer drugs, they are more dangerous than ever.
 It is also easier than ever to obtain these drugs.
 Combine widespread availability and cheap powerful drugs with the youth of today, and you’ve got a dangerous combination.
 Even worse, many commonly abused substances can be found right in the medicine cabinet.

 With accessibility at an all-time high, it’s no wonder addiction and substance use disorder have steadily increased in the adolescent population.
 Recent studies show that 40 percent of 12th graders and 30 percent of 10th graders tried or used drugs in the past year.
 When looking at the bigger picture, these statistics add up to millions of teens.
 Not every teen will experience a drug problem, however, drug addiction affects people of all ages.

 Although different for everyone, various factors contribute to teenage drug abuse.
 Most often, first time use occurs in a social setting, such as a party, where substances are easily accessible.
 Peer-pressure and the urge to “fit in” can drive an impressionable teen to try drugs or alcohol for the first time.
 Without a sense of consequence, teens can feel invincible and may not understand the potential ramifications from continued use of a substance.

 The consequences of teen substance abuse can range from mild to life-altering.
 Just a few of the negative consequences include:

 Statistically, teens who abuse drugs are much more likely to develop a serious addiction later in life.

-Teens are quite impressionable to being with.
-Combined with drug use this can lead to lowered inhibitions and poor judgement.
+Teens are quite impressionable to begin with.
+Combined with drug use this can lead to lowered inhibitions and poor judgment.